BhumBhumrapee/ray-tracing/README.md

 ### Theory / Straight from the book

 As stated, most of the idea behind the implementation is followed directly from the book, this includes, camera, basic materials, hittable class abstraction, vector functions, ray casting, sphere shape, and colour.
 Some have little tweaks in between but it is very minor.
-I've learned a lot through reading the whole book although I have already learned most of the math and physics concepts discussed inside from physics, linear algebra and calculus class, the book is the one that connects and bring it all to life.
+I've learned a lot through reading the whole book, and although I have already learned most of the math and physics concepts discussed inside from physics (lens, light), linear algebra (parametric equations, vectors) and calculus (vector cal) class, the book is the one that connects and bring it all to life.

 The final output from the book is the following picture featuring all types of material,